 If you’ve got a career idea in mind, use our Job Information leaflets to find out the qualifications or training you might need.

-Search for the different courses available in Wales - Courses in Wales.
+Search for the different courses available in Wales - Course Search.

 Consider an apprenticeship as an option, as the career you are looking for may have apprenticeship vacancies.
 Find out more about Apprenticeships.

 4. Get career ideas that match your skills and interests

 You want to find a job that you'll enjoy.
 Finding a job that uses your skills and interests may mean that you find a job that suits you perfectly.

 Take our Job Matching Quiz which will match your answers to suitable jobs.